 The Library is located in the MACBA Study and Documentation Centre, which is located at Plaça dels Àngels, 8, right next to the Museum’s main building.

 General public access to the Library is free for anyone interested in contemporary art and culture.
 Nontheless, it is recommended that you read the rules and regulationsgoverning access to and use of the spaces that make up the MACBA Study and Documentation Centre.

-The Library is open from Monday to Thursday from 10 am to 7 pm.
+The Library is open Monday and Thursday from 10:00 am to 2:30 pm and Tuesday and Wednesday from 10:00 am to 7:00 pm.
 Closed on bank holidays.